In Depth Baby Product Reviews Led by a Pediatrician

 No armrests

 The Peg is on the expensive side for the group, and for families on a budget, the Chicco KidFit Zip Air Plus 2-in-1 could be a better fit with similar scoring overall and a price of almost half.
 The Chicco could be a good choice if your budget is tight.
+The Nuna AACE earned better crash test analysis results, so it could also save you money and bring somewhat better safety potential to the table.
 The Peg also doesn't offer armrests.
 While we didn't think this was a huge problem, and our child tester didn't miss them, it is something to consider if your child wants them or will use them.
-Overall, if your budget allows, the Peg Perego is a great all-around option that we think won't disappoint.
+The Peg Perego Viaggio Shuttle Plus 120 is similar to the Flex, but it has armrests and the same crash analysis score and price, making it a potential choice if armrests feel like a deal breaker.
+Overall, if your budget allows, the Peg Perego is a great all-around option that we think doesn't disappoint.

 Read more: Peg Perego Viaggio Flex 120 review